Atomtronic Many-Body Transport using Husimi Driving

-Our optical dipole BEC apparatus is described in Refs.~\cite{2016bell0a,2018bell0a}.
-Condensates of $^{87}$Rb were prepared in the $\left|F,m_F\right>=\left|1,-1\right>$ spin-state, in a 3-D optical trap formed using two orthogonal $1064$~nm Gaussian beams.
-A horizontally propagating and elliptically focused sheet beam confines against gravity, with $1/e^2$ waists of $1.25$~mm (in $x$) and $27$~$\mu$m (in $z$), giving an estimated vertical trap frequency $\omega_z \approx 2\pi \cdot 140$~Hz.
-Cylindrical transverse confinement across the sheet is provided by a vertically propagating focused pinning beam, with measured waists are $89.7$~$\mu$m (in $x$) and $87.6$~$\mu$m (in $y$), while the trapping frequency $\omega_1\approx 2\pi \cdot 61\pm3$~Hz was initially measured using the parametric heating method.
+We establish the viability and versatility of Husimi driving for BEC manipulation and control using two distinct experimental trapping methods.
+BECs are formed using optical-dipole \cite{2016bell0a,2018bell0a} and magnetic-dipole \cite{2017stickney0a, 2016squires0a} harmonic potentials, and the $\left|F,m_F\right>=\left|1,-1\right>$ and $\left|2,2\right>$ spin-states, respectively.
+Larger mass densities achieved using optical trapping enhance the particle interactions and motivate a bimodal Thomas-Fermi plus Gaussian fit for the finite-temperature spatial density distribution.
+Larger condensate fractions achieved using magnetic confinement motivate a unimodal Gaussian fit for the density distribution.
+Collective excitations induced through Husimi driving would be reflected by oscillations in the condensate Thomas-Fermi radii $R_x$ and $R_y$, or Gaussian waists $\sigma_x$ and $\sigma_y$, respectively.
+Heating induced through Husimi transport would deplete the BEC, reducing the Thomas-Fermi radii but broadening the Gaussian waists over time, respectively.
+Integrated experimental density distributions were measured through imaging along the orthogonal $z$ axis.

-An additional linear external potential to induce Husimi oscillations is then formed magnetically using two approximately Helmholtz configured magnetic coils spaced evenly about the condensate.
-Modulating their electrical currents produces potentials of the form $V_B(x,t) = \mu_B g_F m_F b_x x \sin(t)$ given $\mu_B$ the Bohr magneton, $g_F$ the Land{\'e} factor, and $b_x$ the spatial gradient of the magnetic field amplitude along the $x$-direction.
-The (non-resonant) Husimi model fit to these experiments is
+Our optical potential was formed using orthogonal and focused $1064$~nm Gaussian beams.
+An elliptical sheet beam confined against gravity; the $1/e^2$ waists $1.25$~mm (in $x$) and $27$~$\mu$m (in $z$) gave the trapping frequency $\omega_z \approx 2\pi \cdot 140$~Hz.
+Cylindrical confinement across the sheet was achieved using a pinning beam with waists $89.7$~$\mu$m (in $x$) and $87.6$~$\mu$m (in $y$).
+The trapping frequency $\omega_1\approx 2\pi (61\pm3)$~Hz was initially measured using the parametric heating method.
+A linear magnetic potential was formed using approximately Helmholtz configured coils positioned symmetrically about the condensate, which produced the potential $V_B(x,t) = \mu_B g_F m_F b_x x \sin(t)$; where $\mu_B$ is the Bohr magneton, $g_F$ the Land{\'e} factor, and $b_x$ the field amplitude gradient (in x).
+Condensates were formed with atom numbers between $N=(7.2\pm0.4)\times10^4$ and $(3.4\pm0.1)\times10^5$, and condensate fractions between $N_0/N=0.47\pm0.05$ and $0.69\pm0.08$.
+Absorption images were captured from above using $20$~ms time-of-flight.